 There is now a significant amount of activity around school-based Medicaid.
 Many states are considering expanding the program to include billing for all Medicaid-enrolled students — and to add additional services and provider-types to the list of covered benefits and services.
 A number of states have expressed interest in expanding their programs to increase access to behavioral health services to address unmet mental health needs.

 As a result, many states already have — or are planning to — submit SPAs.
-View the School Medicaid Programs map to learn where states are in the process.
+View the School Medicaid Programs map and this overview of state activity to learn where states are in the process